 The contest was a resounding success, driving thousands of actions and allowing DREVO to get loads of fresh eyes on their Kickstarter which helped them smash their funding goals, raising $435,000 from a $20,000 goal.

 This type of campaign is easily something you can run yourself.
 If you want to drive an array of different actions then it's a good idea to use a 3rd party app like DREVO did, but you can also keep things simple if you want.

-You can easily run a contest where all users have to do is comment on a YouTube video, Retweet a Twitter post or comment on a Facebook post made by an influencer.
+You can easily run a contest where all users have to do is check out a YouTube channel, Retweet a Twitter post or comment on a Facebook post made by an influencer.
 You can also get the influencer to link off to your Kickstarter from these posts as a way to generate awareness and drive traffic.

 Run A Gleam Campaign With Influencers

 Learn more about finding the right influencer and how you can setup a partnered Gleam campaign to expand your audience.Learn More

 Run a Pre-Launch Contest